GiorgiaAuroraAdorni/mighty-controller/README.md

 ##### Tasks

 1. The file `task1_controller.launch` is a launch file that contains the instruction to configure the node `task1_controller.py`, that implements an open loop controller to move the MyT along an "8" trajectory.
    In order to see the Thymio moving in Gazebo run the command:

    ```sh
    $ roslaunch mighty-controller task1_controller.launch
    ```

    The execution of this task can be stopped by terminating the controller with `Ctrl + C`.
+   A demonstration of the robot behavior can be found at the following link: [task 1](https://youtu.be/EYP36fpk4nQ).

 2. The file `task2_controller.launch` is a launch file that contains the instruction to configure the node `task2_controler.py`, that moves the MyT straight ahead until it is close to an obstacle (wal) without hitting it (using proximity sensors).
 Then turns the robot in place in such a way that the robot's x axis should be orthogonal to the wall.
    Run gazebo using the world 'wall':